scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added support for a cursive connection (contextual glyph substitution subtable of) morx.
-    -   Added an [index](realindex.html) to this manual and put a link to it in FontForge's Help menu.
+    -   Added an [index](realindex.html) to this manual and put a link to it in websharpstudios's Help menu.
 Index is by no means complete yet.

 -   12-Feb-2003